calimero-project/calimero-server/README.md

 _Optional_ dependencies, required for communication over serial ports:

-* Any of the native libraries in the `serial-native` repository, or `calimero-rxtx` for using RXTX or any RXTX descendant/compatible library already present on your platform.
+* Any of the native libraries in the `serial-native` repository, or `calimero-rxtx` for using RXTX or any RXTX descendant/compatible library on your platform.
-* For KNX USB or RF USB communication links, `calimero-core` depends on `org.usb4java:usb4java-javax` (and its transitive closure).
+* For KNX USB or KNX RF USB communication links, `calimero-core` depends on `org.usb4java:usb4java-javax` (and its transitive closure).

 Supported Features
 ------------------

-### Client-side KNXnet/IP
+### Client-side KNXnet/IP & KNX IP Secure
 * Discovery and self-description
 * Tunneling
 * Routing
+* Secure routing (experimental)
 * Busmonitor (for KNX subnet interfaces that do not support a dedicated busmonitor mode, KNXnet/IP bus monitor connections are realized by converting cEMI L-Data to cEMI bus monitor messages)
 * Local device management